BluDay/multiwii-proxy-python/README.md

 It was first released early 2012 and has been successful ever since drone enthusiasts, tinkerers and developers started building their own Arduino based drones.

-MultiWii has a communication protocol for sending commands and receving data.
+MultiWii has a communication protocol for sending and receving data.
 This is done with the [MultiWii Serial Protocol (MSP)](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol).

 ### Why WiiProxy?